rhyan00/SC1015_B125_Group-7-Mini-Project/README.md

 # Welcome to B125_Team 7's repository

 ## About
 This is our Mini-Project for SC1015 which is based on the energy consumption of Tétouan City.
-All folders consist of the prediction using 15 days, only XGBoost contains the additional codes for our core analysis.
+All folders consist of the prediction using 15days, only XGBoost contains the additional codes for our core analysis.
 For a detailed walkthrough, please view the source code in this order:

 1. Exploratory Data Analysis
 2. XBGBoost (consist of core analysis)